richardltc/boxwallet/README.md

 BoxWallet is a single binary multi-coin CLI tool, that gets your coin-of-choice wallet/node set-up ***fast*** with just a few commands:

-boxwallet `coin` - allows you to choose your coin of choice, which then downloads the projects core files from their official website and installs them automatically.
+`./boxwallet coin` - allows you to choose your coin of choice, which then downloads the projects core files from their official website and installs them automatically.

-boxwallet `start` - starts the coin's daemon, which syncs the Blockchain.
+`./boxwallet start` - starts the coin's daemon, which syncs the Blockchain.

-boxwallet `dash` - displays a dashboard with the coins Blockchain and wallet info.
+`./boxwallet dash` - displays a dashboard with the coins Blockchain and wallet info.

 ## What are some of BoxWallet's features? ##